Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Introduction

-Let $X$ be manifold of $OG10$ type, $f\in \Bir(X)$ a symplectic birational involution.
-We obtain an induced involution on the second cohomology, determining two sublattices $H^2(X, \bZ)_+, H^2(X,\bZ)_-$, the invariant and the coinvariant lattice respectively.
-Vice versa, specifying such sublattices (subject to certain lattice theoretic conditions) determines a symplectic birational transformation of some manifold of $OG10$ type via the Global Torelli Theorem (Theorem \ref{torelliforOG10}).
-Our main theorem is a classification of symplectic birational involutions of manifolds of $OG10$ type. \begin{theorem} Let $X$ be a manifold of $OG10$ type, $f\in\Bir(X)$ a symplectic birational involution. \begin{enumerate} \item Assume that $f$ acts trivially on the discriminant group.
-Then the pair $H^2(X,\bZ)_-, H^2(X,\bZ)_+$ appears below:
+Let $X$ be a manifold of $OG10$ type, and let $f\in \Bir(X)$ be a symplectic birational involution.
+We obtain an induced involution on the second cohomology $\OG:=H^2(X,\bZ)$, determining two lattices $\OG_+,\, \OG_-$, the invariant and the coinvariant lattices respectively.
+Vice versa, specifying such lattices (subject to certain lattice theoretic conditions) determines a symplectic birational transformation of some manifold of $OG10$ type via the Global Torelli Theorem (Theorem \ref{thm: no markman so sympl}).
+Our main theorem is a classification of symplectic birational involutions of manifolds of $OG10$ type.
+We classify them by distinguishing their induced action on the discriminant group $A_\Lambda:=\Lambda^*/\Lambda$.
+In the column labelled \textit{Geo.} of Table \ref{main table}, we indicate whether we can geometrically realise the involution via known constructions of $OG10$ type manifolds.